Prince George and Princess Charlotte meet boy who tossed coin for Wimbledon final

 A boy who has raised nearly £10,000 for WaterAid tossed the coin for the men’s Wimbledon final, after showing it to Prince George and Princess Charlotte.

-Mu’awwiz Anwar, eight, met the Prince and Princess of Wales and their children George and Charlotte before taking centre stage at Centre Court just before the match between Carlos Alcaraz and Novak Djokovic.
+Mu’awwiz Anwar, eight, met the Prince and Princess of Wales and their children George, nine, and Charlotte, eight, before taking centre stage at Centre Court just before the match between Carlos Alcaraz and Novak Djokovic.

 Last year, Mu’awwiz, from Buckinghamshire, cycled three miles every day for 30 days during Ramadan to raise funds and this year he completed a half ironman triathlon.